mvikrammenon/image-select-fe-be-project/README.md

 # Express/React Coding excercise

+- A simple react app that shows:
+    - Thumbnails of images
-A simple react app that shows thumbnails of images and a detail section that shows corresponding larger image of the thumbnail and some additional info.
+    - A detail section that shows corresponding larger image
-Uses Express.js to serve the UI and exposes an endpoint at `/api/v1/template` that provides a JSON containing image name, thumbnail name and few other details.
+- Uses Express.js to serve the UI
+- Exposes an endpoint at `/api/v1/templates` that provides a JSON containing image name, thumbnail name and few other details.
+- Does not have Unit tests

 This project's UI was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Demo